Is Annapolis, MD Tap Water Safe to Drink?

-Annapolis's water quality is good overall.
+Yes, Annapolis tap water is safe to drink.
 Hardness is low at 45 PPM, and no contaminants exceed health guidelines.
-Most homes here do not need a water softener.
+Most homes here don't need treatment.

 Hardness Scale: Where Annapolis Falls